 Of course, these are not the only viable options, nor will they be applicable everywhere, but they do illustrate new care models with the potential to deliver more value for patients and the public.
 The strategic and operational planning process, published by NHS England, Monitor and the NHS TDA, is a key opportunity for local health economies to develop their own ambitious proposals.
 NHS England, Monitor and the TDA will also consider what further development of new care models could help commissioners and their partners.
 We will also be using the information gathered at the NHS Futures Summit to inform national action that may be required to remove obstacles to change and support the transformation the NHS needs.
 For more information, please contact:

-NHS England Strategy Unit: england.calltoaction@nhs.net Monitor:
+NHS England Strategy Unit: england.calltoaction@nhs.net Monitor: NHSFutures@monitor.gov.uk NHS TDA: ntda.enguiries@nhs.net SIX VISIONS FOR THE FUTURE NHS

-NHS TDA:

-ntda.enquiries@nhs.net